 About The Wirral Society

-|Area Covered||The Hundred of Wirral (i.e., the Wirral Peninsula).
-Area covered by the Metropolitan Borough of Wirral, the Borough of Ellesmere Port and Neston and Chester City Council (part).|
+The Society covers the area known historically as, ‘The Hundred of Wirral’, better known today as the Wirral Peninsula.
+This includes land under the Metropolitan Borough of Wirral, the Borough of Ellesmere Port and Neston and (part of) Chester City Council.